 Speed.
 No-code makes it possible to build complex apps in just hours.
 I have personally experienced the value of that when I built blitznocode.com on Webflow’s low code website builder.
 I am pretty amazed by the capabilities of the platform (especially regarding SEO) and how fast you can develop beautiful websites with animation and responsiveness from pre-built templates.

 Ownership.
 Another thing is that no-code enables operations people to build their own apps.
-The one who understands the business logic is the one who build it.
+The one who understands the business logic is the one who builds it.
 No more middlemen and back and forth with the tech team for build and run.

 Specificity.
-Imagine a world where business people build and adapt the platform they are using every day to the need of their business—and not the other way around.
+Imagine a world where business people build and adapt the platform they are using every day to the needs of their business—and not the other way around.
 No-code softwares enables advanced customization capabilities and adaptation to the specificities of your business.
-Now many companies would rather build their own tools rather than buying them off the shelves.
+Now, many companies would rather build their own tools rather than buying them off the shelves.
 Using our own platform, we are building a custom CRM at Blitz!

 Learning how to build on top of no-code platforms will become critical for operations teams.
 We are seeing more and more job posts and companies looking for "no-code makers" or "no-code builders".